 " Can't Stop My Heart From Lovin' (& DIGGING ) You "

 I will NEVER FORGET... the very first time I heard LIVE Rock & Roll Music.
 It was 1956 and it was in the same place where I first heard and saw "THE KING" make his TV Debut on The Dorsey Brothers Show and many years later, The Beatles, repeat that event on Ed Sullivan.
-But this was live, not coming from Alan Freed over the radio 65 miles away.
+But this was live, not coming from our 17" Halicrafters B&W TV or from Alan Freed over the radio 65 miles away.
 It was just two feet away from me in our knotty pine living room.
 Pumping and pulsing out of what was probably thought of as the most uncool instrument a soul could play Rock & Roll on ...
 The accordion.

 It didn't matter if it wasn't cool, for there in front of my eyes and ears was Johnny Kruk, a high school pal of my sisters boyfriend Dennis.
 Johnny was holding me spellbound, as he launched into an instrumental version of Don't Be Cruel, which was the very first R&R record I ever bought with my 50 cent a week allowance.